Direct Interaction Approximation for generalized stochastic models in the turbulence problem: Discussion

 \section{Discussion}

-In this paper we have considered the application of the direct interaction approximation (DIA) developed by Kraichnan \cite{Kraichnan-1961}, \cite{Kraichnan-1965} to generalized stochastic models in the turbulence problem.
-Previous developments (Kraichnan \cite{Kraichnan-1961},\cite{Kraichnan-1965}, Shivamoggi et al. \cite{BKS}, Shivamoggi and Tuovila \cite{BT}) were based on the Boltzmann-Gibbs prescription for the underlying entropy measure, which exhibits the extensivity property and is suited for ergodic systems.
-Here, we have considered the introduction of an influence bias discriminating rare and frequent events explicitly, as behooves non-ergodic systems.
-More specifically, we have considered the application of the DIA to a linear damped stochastic oscillator system using a Tsallis type \cite{Tsallis-intro} autocorrelation model with an underlying non-extensive entropy measure, and have described the resulting stochastic process.
-We also deduce some apparently novel mathematical properties of the stochastic models associated with the present investigation -- the gamma distribution (Andrews et al. \cite{APS1989}, \cite{AS1990}) and the Tsallis non-extensive entropy \cite{Tsallis-intro}.
-The Markovian and non-Markovian cases have been considered separately.
-The DIA solutions and the perturbative solutions for the various situations are constructed using the Laplace transform procedure and compared with each other.
-The non-perturbative aspects excluded by the perturbative solution are found to be minimized in the white-noise limit.
-On the other hand, in the opposite limit, the Tsallis-type and Uhlenbeck-Ornstein models yield the same result.
+The direct interaction approximation (DIA) developed by Kraichnan \cite{Kraichnan-1961}, \cite{Kraichnan-1965} continues to provide the only fully self-consistent analytical theory of turbulence in fluids.
+The requirement of weak nonlinear effects for formal application of the DIA to a statistical problem necessitates a rationalization of the DIA in dealing with a counterexample like the turbulence problem.
+Kraichnan \cite{Kraichnan-1965} sought to accomplish this by applying the DIA to a model equation which can be solved exactly, and several mathematical issues associated with this problem were explored by Shivamoggi et al. \cite{BKS} and Shivamoggi and Tuovila \cite{BT}.
+These developments (\cite{Kraichnan-1961,Kraichnan-1965, BKS, BT}) were based on the Boltzmann-Gibbs prescription for the underlying entropy measure, which exhibits the extensivity property.
+In this paper, we have considered the application of the DIA to non-ergodic stochastic systems using a Tsallis type \cite{Tsallis-intro} autocorrelation model.
+As an example, we have considered a linear damped stochastic oscillator system, and have analyzed the Markovian and non-Markovian cases separately.
+The DIA solutions have been compared with those given by Keller's perturbative procedure \cite{Keller}.
+The non-perturbative aspects excluded by the latter procedure are found to be minimized in the white-noise limit.
+On the other hand, in the opposite limit, the physical dissimilarities between Tsallis type and Uhlenbeck-Ornstein models don't seem to materialize, and the two models are found to yield the same result.
+In the process of these developments, we have also deduced some apparently novel mathematical properties of the stochastic models involved - the gamma distribution (Andrews et al. \cite{APS1989}, Andrews and Shivamoggi \cite{AS1990}) and the Tsallis non-extensive entropy (Tsallis \cite{Tsallis-intro}).